-In India and beyond, Hindu nationalism came into the headlines in the 1990s. when the Ayodhya movement gained momentum.
-The first part of this reader shows that some of the nineteenthcentury Hindu socioreligious reformers, such as Dayananda (founder of the Arya Samaj), prepared the ground for Hindu nationalism by positing a Vedic Golden Age.
+In India and beyond, Hindu nationalism started making headlines in the 1990s, when the Ayodhya movement gained momentum.
+The first part of this reader shows that some of the nineteenthcentury Hindu socioreligious reformers, such as Dayananda Saraswati (founder of the Arya Samaj), prepared the ground for Hindu nationalism by positing a Vedic Golden Age.
 The second part of the reader outlines every major political issue on which the Hindu nationalist movement has taken a distinct position.

-2009 978-81-7824-265-1 ₹695 402 pp Paperback Rights: Restricted E-ISBN: 978-81-7824-420-4 India's New Capitalists
+2009 978-81-7824-265-1 ₹695 402 pp Paperback Rights: Restricted E-ISBN: 978-81-7824-420-4

+India's New Capitalists

+Caste, Business and Industry in a Modern

+Nation

-Caste, Business and Industry in a Modern Nation Harish Damodaran, Senior Assistant Editor, The Hindu Business Line
+Harish Damodaran, Senior Assistant Editor, The Hindu Business Line

 Business in India was traditionally the preserve of certain 'bania' communities clubbed under the Vaishya order.
-More recently, India's commercial ethos has changed massively with the entry of businessmen from the ranks of Brahmins, e-book Khatris and other castes such as Kammas, Naidus, Reddys, Rajus, Gounders, Nadars, Ezhavas, Patidars, Marathas and Ramgarhias.
+More recently, India's commercial ethos has changed massively with the entry of businessmen from the ranks of Brahmins, Khatris and other castes lus.
+Peddyr, Paire Counders such as Kammas, Naidus, Reddys, Rajus, Gounders, Nadars, Ezhavas, Patidars, Marathas and Ramgarhias.
 In tracing the modern-day evolution of business communities in India, this book is the first social history to document and understand India's new entrepreneurial groups.
-Damodaran's book makes a seminal contribution to understanding the link between diverse entrepreneurial capital and the development of societies.... -Nandan Nilekani 2009 978-81-7824-258-3 ₹695 366 pp Paperback Rights: Restricted E-ISBN: 978-81-7824-426-6 Language of the Gods in the World of Men, The Sanskrit, Culture, and Power in Premodern India Sheldon Pollock, William B. Ransford Professor of Sanskrit and South Asian Studies, Columbia University, New York, USA

-This book explores the remarkable rise and fall of Sanskrit as a vehicle of poetry and polity.
-Drawing striking parallels, chronologically as well as structurally, with the rise of Latin literature and the Roman empire, and with the new vernacular literatures and nation-states of late-medieval Europe, this book asks whether these very different histories challenge current theories of culture and power and suggest new possibilities for practice.
-2009 978-81-7824-275-0 ₹895 704 pp Paperback Rights: Restricted Brahmin and Non-Brahmin Genealogies of the Tamil Political Present M. S. S. Pandian, Visiting Fellow of the Sarai Programme, Centre for the Study of Developing Societies, Delhi
+Damodaran's book makes a seminal contribution to understanding the link between diverse entrepreneurial capital[s] and the development of societies.... -Nandan Nilekani 2009 978-81-7824-258-3 ₹695 366 pp Paperback Rights: Restricted E-ISBN: 978-81-7824-426-6 Language of the Gods in the World of Men, The Sanskrit, Culture, and Power in Premodern India Sheldon Pollock, William B. Ransford Professor of Sanskrit and South Asian Studies, Columbia University, New York, USA remarkable rise and fall of Sanskrit as a vehicle of poetry and polity.
+Drawing striking parallels, chronologically as well as structurally, with the rise of Latin literature and the Roman empire, and with the new vernacular literatures and nation-states of This book explores the late-medieval Europe, Sheldon Pollock asks whether these very different histories challenge current theories of culture and power and suggest new possibilities for practice.
+2009 978-81-7824-275-0 ₹895 704 pp Paperback Rights: Restricted Scandal of the State Women, Law and Citizenship in Postcolonial India Rajeshwari Sundar Rajan, Reader in English and Fellow of Wolfson College, Oxford University, UK identities, and how women and women's issues affect reciprocally the state's role and function.
+2008 978-81-7824-222-4 ₹595 332 pp Paperback Rights: Restricted Brahmin and Non-Brahmin Genealogies of the Tamil Political Present M. S. S. Pandian, Visiting Fellow of the Sarai Programme, Centre for the Study of Developing Societies, Delhi perspective on colonialism in South India.